smallkot/NSDispatch/README.md

 * Use more convenient arguments such as time intervals.
 * Add convenience methods.

+## Usage

 NSDispatch requires ARC and iOS 9.0. `NSDispatch.h` is the only header file that needs to be imported.
 For usage examples, see `NSDispatchTests.m`.

-## Installation
+To install NSDispatch via CocoaPods:

 - Add `pod 'NSDispatch'` to your podfile.
-- Open terminal in your project directory and type `pod install`
+- In Terminal, `cd /your-project-directory/` and type `pod install`.
-- Use the generated workspace file from now on.
+- Use the `.workspace` file that CocoaPods generates when working on your project from this point on.